cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 Build a per frame Screen Grid that references Map Grid nodes in the visible 3D volume and updates per frame camera fields, replacing the flat lists in `WarpedScreenGrid`.

 **Status (Phase 4 - Screen Grid reconstruction)**
-- Screen Grid rebuild now traverses Map Grid nodes (`all_grid_points`) instead of the flat `all_assets` list and fills per frame fields each frame.
+- Screen Grid rebuild now queries Map Grid via branch-aware region traversal (camera volume, layer/z filters) instead of flat scans, and fills per frame fields each frame.
-- Per frame state is reset with an explicit frame stamp during rebuild; visible points and assets are sourced from the traversal.
+- Per frame state is reset with an explicit frame stamp during rebuild; visible points and assets are sourced only from the Screen Grid traversal.
-- Current traversal is intentionally restricted to `world_z = 0` until camera and culling handle multi-z slices; legacy `GridId` lookup (`id_to_index_`) remains as a compatibility bridge.
+- Current traversal is intentionally restricted to `world_z = 0` until camera and culling handle multi-z slices; per-frame asset lookup uses Screen Grid’s asset-to-point map (no `GridId` bridge).

 **How it fits**
 Screen Grid is the runtime gateway between world space and rendering.
 Renderer and searches will start from Screen Grid roots.